-Passing candidates will receive a congratulations notification with no subsection feedback, and failing candidates will receive feedback on their performance on each exam subsection.
+Passing candidates receive a congratulations notification with no subsection feedback, and failing candidates will receive feedback specific to each exam subsection.
 Performance feedback is designed to help them prepare for a future attempt.

-Candidates will not receive feedback on individual questions or scores on subsections of the exam in accordance with industry practice, nor will they receive a percentage grade.
-Instead, failing candidates will receive one of the following feedback responses in relation to the scoring standards for each of the three exam sections, and for the cumulative score: a) needs significant improvement, b) needs some improvement, c) meets the passing standard, or d) exceeds the passing standard.
-The first two categories result in a failure, the latter two result in passing that given subsection.
-Definitions for each of the categories are:
+Candidates will not receive feedback on individual questions or subsection scores of the exam in accordance with industry practice, nor will they receive a percentage grade.
+Instead, failing candidates will receive one of the following feedback responses in relation to the overall cumulative score.
+The CCMP-F Forms C and onward do not have cut-scores for each exam section like the previous forms of the exam.
+The feedback candidates can expect to receive are: a) passed, b) needs significant improvement, c) needs improvement.
+Definitions for each of the latter two categories are as follows: